LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/auto-close-for-messaging-conversations.md

 * A conversation will only auto close if it is pending a consumer response, for conversations pending an agent response (e.g. actionable conversations), auto close will not apply.
 * When a conversation is sent back to the queue, the auto close timer will reset and if the conversation is pending a consumer response the conversation will auto close upon expiration of the timer.
 * By default a conversation where the agent has set a manual response time (manual SLA) will not be auto closed.
 This logic can be altered in the backend by your LivePerson account team so that a conversation set with a manual response time will auto close only after the manual response time expires _and_ an agent sent at least one line of conversation after the manual response time expired.
-* Auto close is supported on web messaging and on mobile from SDK 2.1 and above.
+* Auto close is supported on Web Messaging and on mobile from SDK 2.1 and above.
 * A transferred conversation is marked as 'actionable' and therefore auto close does not apply.

 ## Configuration